Fuad al-Kibsi

 Fuad al-Kibsi (فؤاد الكبسي) is a Yemeni singer.
 He is among the most popular singers and musicians in Yemen.
 Most of his music are of ancient scholarly and oral traditions of Yemen.
 He is son of the famous Yemeni poet, Abdallah Hashim al-Kibsi.

 Early life

 al-Kibsi was born in 1961 in Sanaa.
 He learned music from his father and he was influenced by famous Yemeni singers like al-Sunaidar, al-Anisi and al-Harithi.
-He studied commerce in Sana'a university and he also studied Quranic studies and Arabic syntax and morphology.
+He studied commerce in Sana University and he also studied Quranic studies and Arabic syntax and morphology.